mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl license remove
 ^^^^^^^^^^^^^^^^^^^^

+**Description**

   Remove the current license and use Mattermost in Team Edition.

 Format